MaisJamal/carla_apollo_bridge/README.md

 ```

-To enable control from apollo, in another terminal run:
+To enable control from apollo, turn on the **control module** in Apollo and in another terminal run:

 ```
 # run in carla-apollo-13 container in another terminal: